tlwl19/EGL314/README.md

 <br>

-This is to make both the canvas and grid to all black:
+This is to make both the canvas and grid to all black :
 ```
 def allblk():
   for r in range (32):